 Have you ever thought about the frequent “one another” commands in the Bible?
 Ever counted them?
 I haven’t either…but a quick Google search of “how many one anothers in the bible” pulls up 41,200 results.

 I’m sure there were earlier trustworthy references in the Google results.
-I came across this list from Intervarsity on page two.
-They found 55 references to “one another” or “each other” in the New Testament alone.
-You can download their list right here.
+Carl George listed 59 in Prepare Your Church for the Future.
+You can download his list right here.

 I’ve been thinking about this a lot after hearing Andy Stanley make two attention-grabbing comments in a talk at the re:group conference.